 Figure 10 shows measurements of $\Omega{\rm M}$ and $\Omega{\Lambda}$ which combine the high-redshift supernova data of Riess et al. (1998) together with the SCP data presented in this paper and in P99.
 The contours show confidence intervals from the 54 supernovae of the low-extinction primary Subset 2 (used in Fit 3 of Table 8), plus the nine well-observed confirmed Type Ia supernovae from Riess et al. (1998) (using the lightcurve parameters resulting from their template-fitting analysis); following the criteria of Subset 2, SN 1997ck from that paper has been omitted, as that supernova does not have a confirming spectral type identification.
-We also omit from Riess et al. (1998) the supernovae they measured using the "snapshot" method (which also lack a lightcurve color, but rather estimate extinction from the spectrum), and two SCP supernovae that Riess et al. (1998) used from the P99 data set.
+We also omit from Riess et al. (1998) the supernovae they measured using the "snapshot" method (due to the very sparsely sampled lightcurve), and two SCP supernovae that Riess et al. (1998) used from the P99 data set which are redundant with our sample.
 This fit has a minimum $\chi^2$ of 65 with 63 supernovae.
 Under the assumption of a flat universe, it yields a measurement of the mass density of $\Omega{\rm M} = 0.26^{+0.07}{-0.06}$ , or equivalently a cosmological constant of $\Omega{\Lambda} = 0.74^{+0.06}{-0.07}$ .
+Recent data on eight new high-redshift supernovae from Tonry et al. (2003) (not included in this fit) are consistent with these results.
 Note that in this fit, the nine supernovae from Riess et al. (1998) were not treated in exactly the same manner as the others.
 The details of the template fitting will naturally have been different, which can introduce small differences (see § 5.1).
-More importantly, the K-corrections applied by the Riess et al. (1998) team to derive distance moduli were almost certainly different from those used in this paper.
+More importantly, the K-corrections applied by Riess et al. (1998) to derive distance moduli were almost certainly different from those used in this paper.